zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

 - **Region**: \<Provided by Oracle\>

-## Section 1-Login to the Oracle Cloud and Create an SSH Key Pair
+## Section 1-Login to the Oracle Cloud
 1. You should have received two emails.  **Email 1:**  From noreply with the subject **Verify Email Request** (check your spam and junk folders).
 This has the link that verifies your email.
 Without clicking on this link you cannot login to the tenancy.
 Open up this email.
 Click on the **Sign In to Oracle Cloud** link.

     ![](img/signin.png)